Egarder/DAB_Handin3/BirthClinicPlanning/README.txt

 *2) If you want to use another connection string than the one stated above:

-*2.1) Open the "BirthClinicGUI" project in the solution explorer.
-Open the "ViewModels" folder and change the connectionstring stated in all of the ViewModel files.
+*2.1) Open the "BirthClinicMongoDB" project in the solution explorer.
+Open the file "MongoDbSettings" file and change the Connectionstring property.
-     - They are to be found in the constructors of the classes.

 ======================================   Now you are ready to run the application  =========================================